redirectionio/fastly-worker/README.md

 This project contains the worker code that can be deployed to fastly@edge.

+You can read more [documentation on redirection.io website](https://redirection.io/documentation/developer-documentation/fastly-compute-edge-integration)

 ## Requirements

 To build this project, you'll need